Winter, spring, summer, autumn, there’s always heaps to do with the family down at Jervis Bay, just three hours south of Sydney.

 Boobooks – A Great Little Book Shop

-Here’s a gorgeous old-fashioned and very reasonable cinema right in the heart of Huskisson:
+This is a gorgeous old-fashioned and very reasonably-priced cinema right in the heart of Huskisson:

 Two Terrific Swimming Pools at Jervis Bay

-A visit to Nowra Aquatic Centre is one of the best kids activities Nowra has to offer.
+A visit to Nowra Aquatic Park is one of the best kids activities Nowra has to offer.
+There is a 9-lane 50m pool, a terrific Splash Play Park and two exciting waterslides, the Vortex and the Rampage, which do cost extra.
+Do check the website and/or call to find out when the waterslides are in operation.
+There is plenty of space around the pool too, to play games or to have a picnic.
 It can get very busy on a hot, sunny day but you can always go early to beat the crowds.

 Playgrounds With Beautiful Views of Jervis Bay

-No need to wonder what to do in Huskisson, there are many fun activities there.
-For our mob, the playgrounds have always been a huge attraction and they are keen to stop in every time we visit Husky.
+No need to wonder what to do in Huskisson, there are so many fun activities there and lots are free, like the playgrounds at White Sands Park.
+For our mob, this playgrounds has always been a huge attraction and they are keen to stop in every time we visit Husky.

-Our kids are old enough to cycle along by themselves to these two playgrounds.
+Our kids are old enough to cycle along by themselves to both of these two playgrounds.
 We meet them there with a takeaway coffee.
 Joy!
+White Sands Park has fabulous views over Jervis Bay, find it on Hawke Street.

 Indigenous Culture South Coast Tours